marceljuenemann/angular-drag-and-drop-lists/README.md

 **Attributes**
 * `dnd-list` Required attribute.
 The value has to be the array in which the data of the dropped element should be inserted.
 The value can be blank if used with a custom dnd-drop handler that handles the insertion on its own.
 * `dnd-allowed-types` Optional array of allowed item types.
 When used, only items that had a matching dnd-type attribute will be dropable.
 Upper case characters will automatically be converted to lower case.
 [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/types)
+* `dnd-class-for-dragover` Optional name of class to add to list while element is being dragged over it.
+Defaults to dndDragover.
+* `dnd-class-for-placeholder` Optional name of class to add to placeholder element.
+Defaults to dndPlaceholder.
 * `dnd-effect-allowed` Optional string expression that limits the drop effects that can be performed on the list.
 See dnd-effect-allowed on dnd-draggable for more details on allowed options.
 The default value is `all`.
 * `dnd-disable-if` Optional boolean expression.
 When it evaluates to true, no dropping into the list is possible.
 Note that this also disables rearranging items inside the list.
 [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/types)
 * `dnd-horizontal-list` Optional boolean expression.
 When it evaluates to true, the positioning algorithm will use the left and right halfs of the list items instead of the upper and lower halfs.
 [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/advanced)